Why integrate Biomass Crops into Agroforestry Systems?

 Uses and Benefits

-• It is a good forage cover and habitat for a variety of wildlife.
+- It is a good forage cover and habitat for a variety of wildlife.
 The canopy structure of switchgrass provides habitat for some birds, reptiles, amphibians, and mammals.

-• It is used as an ornamental plant in gardens and landscaping.
+- It is used as an ornamental plant in gardens and landscaping.

-• Switchgrass has carbon sequestration potential and could reduce atmospheric Greenhouse Gas Emissions.
+- Switchgrass has carbon sequestration potential and could reduce atmospheric greenhouse gas emissions.

 Establishment

 The ideal time to plant switchgrass is early spring after the last frosts (May to mid-June) when soils are moist, and the root system has plenty of time to establish.
-Switchgrass is a warm-season grass and requires a soil temperature above 10oC for satisfactory germination.
+Switchgrass is a warm season grass and requires a soil temperature above 10oC for satisfactory germination.

 Site Suitability

 Switchgrass establishes best on well drained, fertile loam or sandy loam soils, but it can establish and persist under highly variable soil conditions.
 Switchgrass can be grown on marginal land not suitable for food and feed production and it will tolerate short periods of waterlogging and, depending on the variety, has good tolerance of heat and drought stress.
-A study investigated different varieties of switchgrass for adaptation in Europe and found that the main factors determining the adaptation of varieties is latitude of the origin of the variety.
+A study investigated different varieties of switchgrass for adaptation in Europe and found that the main factor determining the adaptation of varieties is the latitude of the origin of the variety.

 Biomass production and harvesting